 Lochmahon Lakes comprises 3 spring fed lakes stocked with Brown and Rainbow trout, Rudd and Tench.
 One lake is dedicated to Fly fishing only with specimen fish up to 18 lbs.
 The bait lakes are open to everyone from complete beginners to experienced anglers, adults and children.
 Facilities include: Indoor seated area with tea/coffee/snacks, tackle […]

 Ireland has one of the richest histories in the world.
 Ballymore Historic Features celebrates and emphasises the past in a refreshing and unique way.
 Take one of our exclusive tours, which encompasses many features including the museum of local and family history spanning over 300 years, dairy and farming display, 1798 memorabilia room and the Phoebe Donovan art […]

-**Ballyhack Castle is closed to the public until further notice** Ballyhack Castle commands an imperious position on a steep-sided valley overlooking Waterford Estuary.
-It is thought that the Knights Hospitallers of St John, one of the two mighty military orders founded at the time of the Crusades, built this sturdy tower house around 1450. […]
+**Ballyhack Castle is closed to the public for the duration of 2021** Ballyhack Castle commands an imperious position on a steep-sided valley overlooking Waterford Estuary.
+It is thought that the Knights Hospitallers of St John, one of the two mighty military orders founded at the time of the Crusades, built this sturdy tower house […]

 Seal Rescue Ireland

 Seal Rescue Ireland ‘Seal Feed & Enrichment’ Experience Mission Statement: Seal Rescue Ireland (SRI) is a registered charity that works around the clock to rescue, rehabilitate and release seal pups found sick, injured, or orphaned across the coast of Ireland.
 As the only seal rescue center in the Republic of Ireland, they respond to reports […]